matthewrobinsondev/blog/content/posts/using-stow/index.md

 ---
 title: "Stow - Manage your dotfiles with ease"
-date: 2024-02-19
+date: 2024-03-03
 description: "Why stow is great and how to get set up!"
 draft: false
 ---

 # Use Stow for Your Dotfiles.
 Please.

-Ever since I took an interest in dotfiles (*I'm looking at you emacs & awesome wm.*) and their magical ability to configure applications and tweak each little setting to my liking, I've been hooked.
+Ever since I took an interest in dotfiles (*I'm looking at you emacs & awesome wm*) and their magical ability to configure applications and tweak each little setting to my liking, I've been hooked.
 I spend more time configuring these tools than using them, _in the true developer way_.

 However, I always ran into one issue: I have multiple drives for different distros (and a consistent ability to break my machine) and have never found a great way to manage my config files.